 Items Disclosure examples Capital expenditure (capex) Enel discloses (in Euros and as a proportion of total) historical capex dedicated to low-carbon products, services and technologies.
 The company also provides medium-term capital allocation targets by technology type and phase-out targets for coal and gas assets.
 Coal and gas phase-out announcement/ alignment Enel provides medium-term capital allocation targets by technology type and phase-out targets for coal and gas assets.
 Potential impairments/ remaining asset Shell discloses a sensitivity analysis for the carrying values of its gas assets using a range of price scenarios, including the IEA NZE. lives National Grid discloses remaining useful lives for relevant assets, taking the energy transition into account.
 Gas demand Equinor presents net present value sensitivities under four IEA scenarios against the company's central planning scenario, allowing investors to gauge financial risk as well as the company's demand expectations.
 Santos discloses a similar analysis.
-Alignment of financial statements with drive to net zero Eni "performed a sensitivity of its Oil & Gas CGUs to using NZE2050 commodity and CO2 prices in its value in use impairment assessments.
-It concluded that, using such assumptions, it had headroom in excess of 30% compared to the carrying amount of such CGUs.
-Eni noted that this is in comparison to approximately 90% headroom using Eni's own scenario when testing value in use of its Oil & Gas CGUs, and 75% headroom when Eni assessed these carrying amounts against the IEA SDS." (analysis conducted by CTI).
+Alignment of financial statements with drive to net zero Eni "performed a sensitivity of its Oil & Gas CGUs to using NZE2050 commod CO2 prices in its value in use impairment assessments.
+It concluded that, usin assumptions, it had headroom in excess of 30% compared to the carrying amount comparison to approximately 90% head using Eni's own scenario when testing value in use of its Oil & Gas CGUs, and headroom when Eni assessed these carrying amounts against the IEA (analysis conducted by CTI).
 Equinor provides sensitivity to NZE2050 commodity and CO 2 prices.
 "A calculation of a possible effect of using the prices (including CO 2 prices) in a 1.5°C compatible Net Zero Emission by 2050 Scenario as estimated by the International Energy Agency (IEA) could result in an impairment of around USD 7 billion before tax." (analysis conducted by CTI).